prateek9724/wallet/README.md

 Prerequisites:
 1. Nodejs (v14.16.0)

-Set Up:
+How to Run?

 1. clone the wallet repo.

+   #Setup For Wallet Backend Service.
 2. In root directory of the Project, execute -  npm i

 3. Set up the Schema indexes/validators using following command.